 The Association and its branches in Finland, Japan, Hong Kong, and the United Kingdom comply with all solvency and capital requirements.
+Assuranceforeningen Gard -gjensidig- has the opportunity to do Direct Reinsurance Call/Supplementary Calls on Gard P. & I. (Bermuda) Ltd. through the internal reinsurance agreement.

-ACCOUNTS FOR THE YEAR 2022
+ACCOUNTS FOR THE FINANCIAL PERIOD TO 31 DECEMBER 2022

 The Association has been granted dispensation by the Norwegian Financial Supervisory Authority and the Tax Authority from the requirements to present the annual accounts in Norwegian currency and in the Norwegian language.
 In accordance with this, the annual accounts are presented in United States Dollar (USD) and in the English language.
-Comparatives as per 20 February 2021 are included in brackets.